-While the L1Topo prototype is meant to be very close to future production modules, there are still optional schemes required on the prototype, regarding configuration and module control.
+While the L1Topo prototype is meant to be very close to future production modules, there is still some uncertainty about FPGA configuration and module control on future Level-1 trigger modules.

-Pre-configuration access
+1.2.3.1 Pre-configuration access

 L1Topo is a purely FPGA-based ATCA module.
 There are no dedicated communications processors available on the module.
 Therefore there is only a single control path predefined that could possibly allow for access to a module with un-configured FPGA devices.
 This is the I2C port (IPMB) available on all ATCA modules in zone 1 (see below).
 Also CAN (see below) could be an option for pre-configuration access.
 Due to the very limited bitrates on these two networks, neither of them is considered suitable for initial access in case of failure of configuration circuitry.
 FPGA configuration with up to the order of 100Mb of configuration would be impossible to achieve through a service network of just hundreds of kilobits per second bandwidth.